Managing Loan Debt

 With the standard plan, you’ll pay a fixed amount each month until your loans are paid in full.
 Your monthly payments will be at least $50, and you’ll have up to 10 years to repay your loans.

-The standard plan is good for you if you can handle higher monthly payments because you’ll repay your loans more quickly.
+The standard plan is good if you can handle higher monthly payments because you’ll repay your loans more quickly.
 Your monthly payment under the standard plan may be higher than it would be under the other plans because your loans will be repaid in the shortest time.
 For the same reason – the 10-year limit on repayment – you may pay the least interest.

 Extended Repayment

-To be eligible for the extended plan, you must have more than $30,000 in Direct Loan debt and you must not have an outstanding balance on a Direct Loan as of October 7, 1998.
-Under the extended plan you have 25 years for repayment and two payment options: fixed or graduated.
+To be eligible for the extended plan, you must have more than $30,000 in Direct Loan debt and not have an outstanding balance on a Direct Loan as of October 7, 1998.
+Under the extended plan, you have 25 years for repayment and two payment options: fixed or graduated.
 Fixed payments are the same amount each month, as with the standard plan, while graduated payments start low and increase every two years, as with the graduated plan below.

-This is a good plan if you will need to make smaller monthly payments.
-Because the repayment period will be 25 years, your monthly payments will be less than with the standard plan.
+This is a good plan if you need to make smaller monthly payments.
+Because the repayment period will be 25 years, your monthly payments will be less than the standard plan.
 However, you may pay more in interest because you’re taking longer to repay the loans.
 Remember that the longer your loans are in repayment, the more interest you will pay.

 Graduated Repayment